justplainstuff/plainstack/web/documentation/7-testing.md

 # Testing

-One of the main benefits of running SQLite is testing.
-There is not need to spin up another database to run tests.

-To further keep things simple, plainweb uses the built-in Node.js test runner and the built-in assertion library.
+One of the key advantages of using SQLite in plainweb is simplified testing.
+There's no need to spin up a separate database for running tests. plainweb uses Node.js's built-in test runner and assertion library to keep things straightforward.

 ## Testing Services

-Let's test a `createUser` function in `app/services/users.ts`.
+Let's start by testing a `createUser` function in `app/services/users.ts`:

 ```typescript
 import { eq } from "drizzle-orm";